-- All incomes that accrue to a minor child will be included in the total income of that parent whose total income is greater. - Caution money forfeited by the assessee is taxable in the year of forfeiture under the head capital gains. - Paintings are not considered as personal effects in the context of "capital asset" definition. - In the hands of a manufacturer, factory building newly constructed is not eligible for additional depreciation. - Income from assets acquired by spouse out of pin money or household savings is not subject to clubbing.

-(d) Fill ir n the blanks: 1×5=5 (i) Deduction under section 80GGB in respect of house rent paid is applicable to (ii) (ii) Unabsorbed depreciation shall be allowed to be carried forward for any number of years such carried forward unabsorbed depreciation may be set off against any income, other · (iii) Income referred to in sec.
+- (c) State whether true or false: - (i) All incomes that accrue to a minor child will be included in the total income of that parent whose total income is greater. - (ii) Caution money forfeited by the assessee is taxable in the year of forfeiture under the head capital gains. - (iii) Paintings are not considered as personal effects in the context of "capital asset" definition. - (iv) In the hands of a manufacturer, factory building newly constructed is not eligible for additional depreciation. - (v) Income from assets acquired by spouse out of pin money or household savings is not subject to clubbing. - (d) Fill in the blanks: 1×5=5 - (i) Deduction under section 80GGB in respect of house rent paid is applicable to . - (ii) Unabsorbed depreciation shall be allowed to be carried forward for any number of years and such carried forward unabsorbed depreciation may be set off against any income, other than - (iii) Income referred to in sec.
 68 to sec.
-69D shall be taxable @ (Excluding SC and Cess) (iv) received by an electoral trust shall be exempted. (v) Income from sub-letting of a house property by a salaried employee is taxable under the head (a) (i) (Compute the tax liability of Sri A. Harichandraprakash whose total income is 5
+69D shall be taxable @ .
+(Excluding SC and Cess) - (iv) received by an electoral trust shall be exempted. - (v) Income from sub-letting of a house property by a salaried employee is taxable under the head . - 2. (a) (i) Compute the tax liability of Sri A. Harichandraprakash whose total income is - (A) ₹49,62,500 - (B) ₹51,00,000

-- 2.

-- (A) ₹49,62,500

-- (B) ₹51,00,000

-Note: (Source of income is Salary only)
+Note : (Source of income is Salary only)

-(ii) Explain the following concepts
+- (ii) Explain the following concepts

 - Tax Planning

 - Tax Avoidance

 - Tax Evasion

 - (b) Two brothers Rama and Shankar are co-owners of a house property with equal shares.
 The property was constructed during the Financial Year 1998-1999.
 The property consists of 8 identical units and is situated at Salem.
 During the Financial Year 2017-2018 each owner occupied 1 unit for residence and balance 6 units were let out at a rent of ₹ 14,000 per unit per month.
 The municipal value of property is ₹ 9,00,000 and municipal tax are 10% of municipal value, paid during the year.
 The other expenses are as follows: